meteocima/wrfda-runner-hpc/readme.md

 to run simulation for France and Italy domain: [france-config.gfs.cfg](france-config.gfs.cfg) and [italy-config.gfs.cfg](italy-config.gfs.cfg).

-### schedule-run.sh
+### schedule-run-*.sh

-script to sbatch schedule the simulation.
+scripts to schedule the simulation.
 You'll probably have to change content of this scripts in order to accomodate your particular server scheduler and configuration.

 The main responsibility of this script is to call the `wrfda-runner` command.